rayyan35p/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-If there are no prerequisites stated, all you have to do is just open TaskHub.
+If there are no prerequisites stated, all you have to do is just open TaskHub and you can use the sample data.

 The testcases should also be done separately and not in sequence, i.e. The results of a testcase may affect the next testcase if the changes are not reversed.